Everything You Should Know about FCPS Lunch Programs

 As a rule, students complain about cafeteria food.
-It is a phenomenon that can be seen on television, in the media and in daily life.
-However, few students are aware of the behind-the-scenes processes that goes into putting food on their trays.
+It is a phenomenon that can be seen on television, in the media, and in daily life.
+However, few students are aware of the behind-the-scenes processes that go into putting food on their trays.

 “They serve us food… I mean, what else is there?” said sophomore Kevin Jing.

-In reality, FCPS Child Nutrition is a 25 million dollar self-supporting organization comprised of over 400 employees and 61 sites, involved in getting food to students at all stages of the process.
+In reality, FCPS Child Nutrition is a 25 million dollars self-supporting organization comprised of over 400 employees and 61 sites, involved in getting food to students at all stages of the process.

 FCPS Child Nutrition is entirely federally funded under the National School Lunch Program.
 It is also financially independent, meaning it does not receive funding or financial support from the rest of the FCPS system.
 It’s important to note that specific school cafeterias are run by FCPS Child Nutrition, rather than the schools themselves.

-“There’s really not a whole lot we can do at the school level,” said Dunbar Cafeteria Manager Kelly Herriford, regarding menu decisions.
+“There’s really not a whole lot we can do at the school level,” Dunbar Cafeteria Manager Kelly Herriford said regarding menu decisions.

 Free and Reduced vs. Direct Certified

 The majority of Fayette County Public Schools fall under the Community Eligibility Provision (CEP) program which allows schools with more than 40% directly certified students to serve free breakfast and lunch to all enrolled students.
 Direct Certification is determined by the state based on family participation in federally-assisted programs such as SNAP, or food stamps.

 [CEP] reduces the bias with the free and reduced status but it does cause a lot of confusion…

 — Jessica Whisman, FCPS Child Nutrition Assistant and FRAM Coordinator